 Section 1.
 Composition

 The Executive Board shall consist of the officers, whom shall be the President, Vice President, Secretary and Treasurer.
-There will be a minimum of six (6) Directors, with one (1) Board Member-Emeritus position, plus the retiring President from the previous year, if one.
+There will be a minimum of (4) four and a maximum of six (6) Directors., with one (1) Board Member-Emeritus position, plus the retiring President from the previous year, if one.
 By majority vote of the members a person who has consistently supported the Northwest Arkansas Horse Show Association with their time and service may be elected to the position of “Board Member-Emeritus”.
 The nomination for the Emeritus status shall be at the sole discretion of the then current Board of Directors.
 In the event an individual shall be elected to the position of Board Member-Emeritus, they shall hold that position for life or until they resign.
 The membership may, by majority vote, remove an individual from the Emeritus position only in the event that individual performs such acts that negatively affect the Northwest Arkansas Horse Show Association or its members.

 Section 2.
 Election